0xdevalias/devalias.net/_posts/2018-08-19-presenting-at-def-con-26-bug-bounty-hunting-on-steroids.md

 >
 > We call this approach Bug Bounty Hunting on Steroids.
 We will discuss our research and approach to building such a machine, sharing some of the lessons we learned along the way.

 Now if you didn't manage to catch us at DEF CON (and I don't blame you, there was SO much happening ALL THE TIME.. it's such a non-stop week..) don't fret!
-Our [slides are online](https://speakerdeck.com/bountymachine/bug-bounty-hunting-on-steroids), we put together a bit of a [blog post covering a bunch of the areas we were talking about](https://medium.com/@bountymachine/introducing-bountymachine-234cad93b5d2), and I believe the talk was also recorded, so once that is online I will link to that too.
+Our [slides are online](https://speakerdeck.com/bountymachine/bug-bounty-hunting-on-steroids), we put together a bit of a [blog post covering a bunch of the areas we were talking about](https://medium.com/@bountymachine/introducing-bountymachine-234cad93b5d2), and [the talk was also recorded](https://www.youtube.com/watch?v=7WYjSDZxFYc), so you can catch up on that at your leisure.
 Or if Twitter is more your style, go along and [retweet this one](https://twitter.com/_devalias/status/1030946732069142528) (and make sure to follow the team for more BountyMachine updates!).

 The response to our talk has been awesome: we packed out the presentation room, had a lot of really interesting questions after the talk; and have had a constant stream of feedback, questions and support on twitter and elsewhere since.